MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 ### <a name="word_stress"></a>A.B.
 Word stress <a href="#table_of_contents">^</a>

-Stress in Ekhwachil is not lexically phonemic, with primary stress falling on the last syllable of the stem of almost(?) all words.
+Stress in Ekhwachil is not lexically phonemic.
+Primary stress falls on the last syllable of the stem of almost(?) all words, and secondary stress falls on every alternate syllable such that one with primary stress is never adjacent to one with secondary stress.
 Stressed and unstressed syllables have roughly the same length and volume, with the greatest difference between them being pitch.

-Notably, set A markers do not attract stress, which stays on the last syllable of the stem.
+Set A markers do not attract stress, which stays on the last syllable of the stem.
+In practice, this means that almost(?) all words without Set A markers have primary stress on the ultimate syllable, and those with Set A markers have it on either the ultimate or penultimate syllable.
 In this way, stress is technically contrastive, as there are minimal pairs that differ only in primary stress placement, such as /??.??.ˈ??/, '\[wordA\]', and /??.ˈ??.??/, '\[wordB-A???\]' (?).

 ### <a name="phonotactics"></a>A.B.
 Phonotactics <a href="#table_of_contents">^</a>